wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#string">String</a>]</td>
 <td>

 The results are filtered for the list of APIs you specify here.
 A maximum of five API IDs can be defined.
-This is an optional parameter that can be used if there is a requirement to filter results for the selected APIs.

 </td>
 </tr>